gilbox/css-bliss/README.md

 A downside is that doing a full-text search for a class won't take us where we need to go, but if the naming convention is well-established we'll have that in mind when searching anyway.
 Also, is this code more or less readable than the verbose version?

 This DRY approach prevents `@extend`ing [*Elements*](#element) and [*Element Modifiers*](#element-modifier).
 This is good because `@extend`ing these nested classes creates confusing and difficult to maintain code.

-> CAVEAT: Contrary to the guildelines in this section, at present I do not think we should be doing `&-myOtherElement` and `&-myOtherElement--anotherModifier` nested inside of `.MyModule`, but instead `.MyModule-myOtherElement` and `.MyModule-myOtherElement--anotherModifier` inside of the [Module Modifier](@module-modifier).

 # Directory Structure and File Naming